 It can be found in many forms: as a lotion, cream rinse or powder that you mix with bleach.

-It works by breaking down the hair shaft with chemicals and opening it up.
-After the hair is open, it can receive the hair color or bleach.
+According to All About The Gloss, developer works by breaking down the hair shaft with chemicals and opening up the hair cuticle.
+After the hair cuticle is open, it can absorb the hair color or bleach.

 If you apply color without it, it won’t be able to penetrate and stay inside the hair shaft.
 The most it will do is stain the hair.